slkwd/AbcHoverPreview/README.md

 AbcHoverPreview adds a user preference labeled “Show preview on mouse hover” in the Appearance (Rendering) section of Special:Preferences.
 This option allows users to enable or disable the mouse hover preview feature.
 The default setting is enabled.

 This preference is registered using the MediaWiki hook GetPreferences in the file includes/AbcHoverPreviewPreferences.php.
-The default value is set in LocalSettings.php:

-$wgDefaultUserOptions['abcHoverPreviewMouseHover'] = 1;

 ## Tooltip Behavior
 * Tooltip Delay: